9 Amazing Things to Do in Isabela Island Galapagos (Isla Isabela)

 Amazing beach 4 bedroom beachfront house!

-View availability and rates: Booking.com | Agoda | Hotels.com
+View availability and rates: Booking.com | Hotels.com

-High-end hotels on Isabela Islands
+High-end hotels on the Isabela Islands

-Hotel Albemarle – when I saw this hotel I just fell in love.
-The white rooms are nicely decorated with fine art and elegant touches and the internal courtyard is just a cozy little corner of paradise, not to mention the seafront location.
+Hotel Albemarle – when I saw this hotel, I just fell in love.
+The white rooms are nicely decorated with fine art and elegant touche,s and the internal courtyard is just a cozy little corner of paradise, not to mention the seafront location.

-I wasn’t sure if I should include it among the high-end or the middle range as it falls in between I would say.
+I wasn’t sure if I should include it among the high-end or the middle range, as it falls in between, I would say.
 You will decide.

 La Casa de Marita – cozy seaside option, with lovely decorations and a great restaurant.